Ksnow13/s4_sprint2_backend/README.md

 How To Work the Program:

 - Frist Have MySQL Workbench running a local instance and create a database called search_engine_db OR name it anything you want as long as your change the name in the application.properties and docker-compose.yml files.
-- Once your created your database, run the file called RestServiceApplication
+- Once your created your database, run the file called RestServiceApplication.
 - When you run the program all the tables and relationship will be created in your MySQL database automatically.
 - Next lunch Postman and do a GET on http://localhost:8080/ to see the links.
 - Once your Local host instance is working with the database you can start adding data.
-- You can add data manualy in postman or mySQL workbench one at a time or use one of the two files in database/queryStatments to insert 1000 pieces of data into the database.
+- You can add data manually in postman or mySQL workbench one at a time, or use one of the two files in database/queryStatments to insert 1000 pieces of mock data into the database.
 - In mySQL copy and paste all the insert statments to add data, or in postman copy and paste and the json data with the link  http://localhost:8080/vehicle with a post header.
 - Once the data is add to the database you can do http://localhost:8080/vehicle to get all the data.
 - http://localhost:8080/vehicle/profile to see all links that you can call.